Obsessive Love is a Process Addiction

 Process addictions are an addiction to self-defeating behaviors.

-Too often love addicts stay stuck in deep denial and minimizes negative consequences that are happening.
+Too often love addicts stay stuck in deep denial and minimize negative consequences that are happening.

-Shame and guilt increase, as the lifestyle becomes inconsistent with the personal values, beliefs, and spirituality.
+Shame and guilt increase, as the lifestyle becomes inconsistent with personal values, beliefs, and spirituality.